duncbind/portfolio/finalprojectpt1.md

 Demographics, success rates, specific drug use of Drug courts in 2019 - Source: [National Drug Court Resource Center](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwil56eYtcP7AhUeEGIAHfUzBAoQFnoECAoQAQ&url=https%3A%2F%2Fndcrc.org%2Fwp-content%2Fuploads%2F2022%2F08%2FPCP_2022_HighlightsInsights_DigitalRelease.pdf&usg=AOvVaw0XmzCVtTp_VojnRNlpOeHW)

-* This Data will be used to demonstrate the efficacy of Drug court.
+* This data will be used to demonstrate the efficacy of Drug Court.
 It may eventually be measured against U.S. population demographics if such a comparison will be beneficial to the narrative.

 ***